Welcome to the ERbook.net: the Web's foremost site for Emergency Room stories.

 I sincerely doubt that you or anyone else is interested in my accomplishments.
 That's why I never bothered to mention them for years.
 The only reason I've done so in this venue is because I present myself to the public as someone who is qualified to counsel people on how to succeed in college and medical school.
 Not all doctors possess equal brainpower and qualifications; some graduated at the bottom of their class, and some at the top.
 If I were a student listening to the advice given by supposed experts, I'd give more credence to the topnotch docs.
 Or would you prefer to follow the guidance of someone who graduated at the bottom of his class?
 I think my advice is valuable not just because of my achievements, but because of what I had to overcome.
 Hence, I mention my successes not to gloat or brag, but to give students some basis for deciding whether or not that advice is worthwhile.

-In my opinion, justifiable pride in one's accomplishments is far preferable to the duplicitous false modesty that our society tacitly encourages.
+In my opinion, justifiable pride in one's accomplishments is far preferable to the duplicitous false modesty our society tacitly encourages.
 I like people who are straight-shooters and say exactly what they think instead of stumbling through life playing mind games with themselves and others.
 I don't understand people who lambaste Donald Trump and Donny Deutsch (host of CNBC's The Big Idea Show) for being arrogant.
 They have high opinions of themselves but that pride is warranted and based on their achievements, not fantasy.
 Thus, their apparent arrogance is nothing but an acknowledgement of reality.

 While discussing the subject of braggarts on The Big Idea Show, Mr. Trump said, "You have to have the goods."
 Well, he does.
 I think his apparent bluster annoys people who secretly wish they had accomplished much more.
 Rather than blaming themselves for wasting their lives watching sports and frittering their time away in other unproductive ways, they assail the poster boys of success, such as Trump and Deutsch.
 Speaking as a doctor, this is a pathological misdirection of anger.